 social feminism which is important here.

-Legal feminism would mean the movement to achieve for women additional legal powers and protections, during a time when they were legally not afforded legal equality or the means to achieve it.
-Proto- and first-wave feminists, like the wonderful Mary Wollstonecraft, would fall into this movement, as would the suffragettes and suffragists.
+Legal feminism would mean the movement to achieve for women additional legal powers and protections, during a time when they were not afforded neither legal equality nor the means to achieve it.
+Proto- and first-wave feminists, like Mary Wollstonecraft, would fall into this movement, as would the suffragettes and suffragists.
 Women were legally unequal in society, in some cases in ways unique to women (although suffrage is perhaps not a good example of this, as working class men were equally disenfranchised a century ago).
 After the passage of a number of acts in the UK (a whole host of acts relating to universalising suffrage; the Equal Pay Act 1970; the Sex Discrimination Act 1975; and the Equality Acts 2006 and 2010) and similar laws in other countries, women were afforded equal legal protections as men and, crucially, rights of redress when this was not the case.
 Legal feminism had achieved legal equality by creating the tool by which women could challenge instances of discrimination.
 In the liberal view, this was and is equality—using the tool provided was up to women.

 With the successes of